madil4/mohamedadil_blog/blog/2022-05-17-shall-I-stand-for-my-opinion/index.md

 Not forming an opinion reflect a weak personality plus it's boring, however, forming a strong opinion on something that you’re not sure about shows how stupid you are!

-In my opinion, if the situation is not serious, from an opinion, Barcelona lost because they lost Messi, who cares! but if it is a serious situation, ask the opinion of someone who knows better than you, if you can’t, then make one and stick to it until you know better.
+In my opinion, if the situation is not serious, form an opinion, Barcelona lost because they lost Messi, who cares! but if it is a serious situation, ask the opinion of someone who knows better than you, if you can’t, then make one and stick to it until you know better.